-A canonical explanation of the suboptimal provision of insurance is adverse selection (Rothschild and Stiglitz, 1978; Einav and Finkelstein, 2011).
+A canonical explanation of underinsurance in equilibrium is adverse selection (Rothschild and Stiglitz, 1978; Einav and Finkelstein, 2011).
 If policyholders know that they have higher ex ante risk of a total loss along some dimension that is not priced by insurers, this may induce an equilibrium where total loss coverage is priced above the willingness-to-pay of lower-risk consumers.
 Under adverse selection, we would expect ex ante riskier policyholders to have higher coverage ratios.